dare-afolabi/dmeth/README.md

   </a>
 </div>

-**`dmeth`** implements the full modern differential methylation pipeline used in high-impact epigenome-wide association studies (EWAS), with performance and correctness on par with established R/bioconductor tools, all in pure Python.
+A fast, statistically rigorous Python framework providing a toolkit for DNA methylation analysis - from raw beta matrices to biomarkers and functional interpretation. **`dmeth`** implements the full modern differential methylation pipeline used in high-impact epigenome-wide association studies (EWAS), with performance and correctness on par with established R/bioconductor tools, all in pure Python.

 ## Key Features